 Blog Post

 The main privacy law in South Korea is the Personal Information Protection Act (PIPA), enacted on September 30, 2011.
 It applies to most organizations within South Korea, including government entities, who collect and process personal information of South Korean citizens.
-This act is known for being one of the strictest data compliance laws around the world.
+This act is known for being one of the strictest data compliance laws around the world, alongside legislation like the GDPR.

 In addition to South Korea’s PIPA, there are also sector-specific laws, which we outline below: